 With numerous activities outside park boundaries, easy drives inside it, and plenty of trails — ranging in length from 0.1 miles to 96 — TRNP appeals to those ages 50 and over, whether they've just completed an Ironman triathlon or are simply looking for a paved stroll.
 “The park is extremely friendly to the over-50 crowd.
 That's the bulk of our visitation,” Geis says.

-Currently, all visitor centers and campgrounds inside Theodore Roosevelt National Park remain closed.
-Visitors can still access trails, picnic areas and roads, and all parking areas and bathrooms are open.
-Check for updates on the park's website.
+Visitor centers are open with limited services and varying hours.
+Visitors can access hiking trails, campgrounds, picnic areas and roads, and all parking areas and bathrooms are open.
+Check for updates on the park’s website.
 In Medora, most restaurants, lodges and tourist attractions are open but operating at reduced capacity.
-Be sure to check their websites or call ahead for any updates before going.

 Location: Medora, North Dakota